Biden budget aims to cut deficits nearly $3T over 10 years

-President Joe Biden’s upcoming budget proposal aims to cut deficits by nearly $3 trillion over the next decade, an administration official told The Associated Press.
+WASHINGTON (AP) — President Joe Biden's upcoming budget proposal aims to cut deficits by nearly $3 trillion over the next decade, according to an administration official.

 That deficit reduction goal is significantly higher than the $2 trillion that Biden had promised in his State of the Union address last month.
 It also is a sharp contrast with House Republicans, who have called for a path to a balanced budget but have yet to offer a blueprint.